akaihola/darglint2/README.md

 ## Configuration

-*darglint* can be configured using a configuration file.
+*darglint2* can be configured using a configuration file.
 The configuration file must be named either *.darglint2*, *.darglint*, *setup.cfg*, or *tox.ini*.
 It must also have a section starting with the section header, `[darglint2]`.
-Finally, the configuration file must be located either in the directory *darglint* is called from, or from a parent directory of that working directory.
+Finally, the configuration file must be located either in the directory *darglint2* is called from, or from a parent directory of that working directory.

 Currently, the configuration file allows us to ignore errors, to specify